max-moser/lightdm-elephant-greeter/README.md

 # LightDM Unicorn Greeter

+.75 Update: I'm currently working migrating the UI from GTK3 to GTK4.
+In early development, but expect a release in the next few weeks.

 Latest Version: .60

 * Developer's note:  this release is mainly focused on hammering down the layout that I envision the greeter to have.
 Refinements and features will come in the next few releases.